DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: DSL and Operators

 \subsubsection{Unnest}

-The unnest operation expands either an array or a dictionary into individual elements.
-For example, suppose we've used a map to extract {\em multiple} officers mentioned in police interrogation transcripts, resulting in each document containing an array of officer names.
-To analyze the conduct of individual officers across multiple interrogations, we might want to create separate documents per officer.
-To do so, we can use an unnest to create a new document {\em for each element} in the officer array, effectively flattening the data structure.
-We can then apply a reduce operation on the officer name, aggregating information about each one.
-Similarly, for nested dictionaries, unnest can extract specific nested attributes to the top level of the document, making them directly accessible for downstream operations.
+The unnest operator expands an array or dictionary into individual elements.
+For example, if a map extracts multiple officer names from police interrogation transcripts, each document may contain an array of names.
+To analyze officers individually across multiple interrogations, unnest creates a separate document for each officer name, effectively flattening the data.
+This operation can also elevate attributes from nested dictionaries, making them directly accessible for downstream processing.